Islam in the Czech Republic

 There are an estimated 20,000 Muslims in the Czech Republic, representing 0.2% of the country's population.
 The growing Turkish community form the largest Muslim population in the country.

 According to the 2010 census, there are around 3500 Muslims in the Czech Republic (less than 0.1% of country's population), compared to 495 in 1991.

 In the Czech Republic, there are three mosques in Prague, Brno and one mosque in Karlovy Vary.

 History

-The first documented visit of a person with knowledge of Islam was made (964-965) by Íbrahím ibn Jaqúb, a Jewish merchant from then-Muslim Spain.
+The first documented visit of a person with knowledge of Islam was made (964-965) by Íbrahím ibn Jaqúb, a Jewish convert to Islam from then-Muslim Spain.
 His memoirs were later published to become one of the first accounts about Central Europe in the Islamic world.